Black-tailed tityra: Taxonomy

 In 1760, the French zoologist Mathurin Jacques Brisson included a description of the black-tailed tityra in his Ornithologie based on a specimen collected in Cayenne in French Guiana.
 He used the French name La pie-griesche gris de Cayenne and the Latin name Lanius Cayanensis cinereus.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition in 1766, he added 240 species that had been previously described by Brisson.
 One of these was the black-tailed tityra.
 Linnaeus included a brief description, coined the binomial name Lanius cayanus and cited Brisson's work.
-The species is now placed in the genus Tityra, which was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The species is now placed in the genus Tityra, which was introduced by the French ornithologist Louis Pierre Vieillot in 1816.

-Two subspecies are recognized; they are sometimes treated as distinct species but widely intergrade where their ranges meet:
+Most taxonomic systems recognize these two subspecies.
+However, BirdLife International's Handbook of the Birds of the World (HBW) treats them as separate species, the "western black-tailed tityra" and "eastern black-tailed tityra" respectively.